 Automatic RV electric steps should extend with the door’s opening and retract with the closing of the door (unless the override switch is on).

-If your RV electric steps aren’t extending or retracting normally, a few things could be contributing to the problem, and it’s possible that it could be something very simple.
+If your RV electric steps aren’t extending or retracting normally, several factors could be contributing to the problem, and it’s possible that the issue is something very simple.
+For automatic RV electric steps, try these troubleshooting tips to see if you can find an easy fix.

 NOTE: Always use caution when working around your RV steps.
 If you’re cleaning or checking for debris, etc., shut off the power to the steps to prevent accidental retraction while you’re working on them, as this could cause serious injury.